VMironiuk/scripts/README.md

 ### Presently the list of scripts contains:
 * ffmpeg-install: script for compiling and installing fresh ffmpeg (for deb-based distributions now, tested on Debian 9 and Ubuntu 16.04);
+* ffmpeg-update: script for updating ffmpeg (for deb-based distributions now, tested on Debian 9 and Ubuntu 16.04);
 * linux-post-install: script which performs Linux post-installation steps (for deb-based distributions now, tested on Debian 9 and Ubuntu 16.04);

 ### Where to place scripts and how to set up environment?